Skip to content

 Terminal window

-npm init solid@latest my-solid-app
+npm init solid@latest aws-solid-start

-cd my-solid-app
+cd aws-solid-start

 Init SST